gyorilab/gilda/README.md

 ## Installation
-Gilda is deployed as a web service at http://grounding.indra.bio/ (see Usage instructions below), it only needs to be installed if used locally.
+Gilda is deployed as a web service at http://grounding.indra.bio/ (see Usage instructions below), however, it can also be used locally as a Python package.

 The recommended method to install Gilda is through PyPI as
 ```bash